About the Challenge

 Areas of Evaluation

-Participating law enforcement agencies are scored based on the following areas, which are important to traffic safety:
+Participating law enforcement agencies are scored using a points-based system across the following traffic safety categories:

-- Policy & Guidelines: Implementation and adherence to traffic safety and enforcement policies.
+Policy and Guidelines – Implementation and adherence to traffic safety and enforcement policies.

-- Training of Officers: Comprehensive traffic safety training for officers.
+Training of Officers – Comprehensive traffic safety training provided to officers.

-- LEL Program Participation: Engagement with the Florida LEL Program and participation in campaigns such as Click It or Ticket and Drive Sober or Get Pulled Over.
+LEL Program Participation – Engagement with the Florida Law Enforcement Liaison (LEL) Program and participation in campaigns such as Click It or Ticket and Drive Sober or Get Pulled Over.

-- Public Information & Education: Efforts to educate the public about traffic safety through outreach events, social media, and media coverage.
+Public Information and Education – Efforts to educate the public on traffic safety through outreach events, social media, and media coverage.

-- Traffic Safety Effectiveness: Overall effectiveness of traffic safety initiatives through measurable reductions in crashes, serious injuries, and fatalities.
+Traffic Safety Effectiveness – Overall impact of traffic safety initiatives through measurable reductions in crashes, serious injuries, and fatalities within the agency's area of jurisdiction.

 How to Participate